onweru/newsroom/README.md

 ![Dark Mode](https://github.com/onweru/newsroom/blob/master/images/screenshot-dark.png)

-#### How do I disable dark mode?
+#### Set a default lighting mode

+Using your site's config.toml file, set the value of `defaultMode` to either `"dark"` or `"light"`.

-Under `params` add `disableDarkMode = true` to your `config.toml` file.
-If your site is based on the exampleSite, the value is already included; you only need to uncomment it.
+If your site is built from a copy of the exampleSite, the field is already included; you only need to uncomment and set its value.

-> ⚠️ If you disable darkmode, the UI control for toggling darkmode will remain in place.
+> The UI control for toggling darkmode will remain in place.
 This way, the user can decide which mode they would like to use while browsing your website

 ### Custom 404 Page